 Decorate with the walnut halves (and a cocoa powder stencil if you're feeling fancy).
 Try to have one walnut per slice: 10 to 12.

-6. Hopefully, you're as much in love with this recipe as my family is.
+6. Enjoy this delicious coffee and walnut cake!
+Hopefully, you're as much in love with this recipe as my family is.
 It's one of my favorite cakes of all time with it's simple yet delightful flavors and elegant decoration.
 You'll be glad you made it!